superbderrick/SummerSlider/README.md

 The Summer Slide shows parts  which the advertisement appears in the entire video duration.

-- IMA SDK (VAST) with AVPLYAER. if you use Google's IMA SDK and AVPLAYER , Summer Slider is useful and helpful.
+- IMA SDK (VAST) with AVPLYAER.

+if you use Google's IMA SDK and AVPLAYER , Summer Slider is useful and suitable.
 It is possible to display on the slider where the advertisement such as midrole and prerole is displayed.

 ## How to install.